holtsdav/MacMuteOnLocation/README.md

 The app requires the following permissions:

-- **Location Services**: To determine your current location
+- **Location Services**: To determine your current location.
-- **Microphone Access**: To control microphone mute/unmute functionality
+- **System Events/Accessibility**: May be required depending on the method used to control system volume.

-All permissions are requested on first launch and can be managed in System Preferences > Security & Privacy.
+Permissions are typically requested on first launch and can be managed in System Settings > Privacy & Security.

 ## Privacy